-As in our previous studies on perovskite surfaces, ^{3,4,8} we have carried out self-consistent total-energy calculations within the framework of density-functional theory using the Vanderbilt ultrasoft-pseudopotential scheme.
-10 In the pseudopotential generation the semicore Ba 5s and 5p, Pb 5d, and Ti 3s and 3p orbitals have been included as valence states (for more details on the pseudopotentials see Ref.
+As in our previous studies on perovskite surfaces,^{3,4,8} we have carried out self-consistent total-energy calculations within the framework of density-functional theory9 (DFT) using the Vanderbilt ultrasoft-pseudopotential scheme.10 In the pseudopotential generation the semicore Ba 5s and 5p, Pb 5d, and Ti 3s and 3p orbitals were included as valence states (for more details of the pseudopotentials see Ref.
 11).
 The electron wave functions were expanded in a plane-wave basis set including plane waves up to a cutoff energy of 25 Ry.
-As has been shown in previous studies, this cutoff energy is sufficient to obtain well converged results for these materials.
-A conjugate gradient technique was used to minimize the Hohenberg-Kohn total energy functional, 11 and the exchange and correlation effects were treated within the local density approximation (LDA) in the Perdew-Zunger parameterization of the Ceperley-Alder data.
-12 The positions of the ions were determined by minimizing the atomic forces using a variable-metric scheme.
-13 The surfaces were considered to be fully relaxed when the forces on the ions were less than $0.01~{\rm eV/\AA}$.
+As has been shown in previous studies, this cutoff energy is sufficient to obtain well-converged results for these materials.
+A conjugate gradient technique was used to minimize the Hohenberg-Kohn total-energy functional,11 and the exchange and correlation effects were treated within the local density approximation (LDA) in the Perdew-Zunger parametrization of the Ceperley-Alder data.12 The positions of the ions were determined by minimizing the atomic forces using a variable-metric scheme.13 The surfaces were considered to be fully relaxed when the forces on the ions were less than 0.01 eV/Å.